-Liz was a children’s television producer who had developed a variety of award-winning shows for TVO, CBC, and Sinking Ship Productions.
-She wanted to give kids new ways to express themselves and get their stories heard, without the constraints of rules and adult expectations.
-Sometimes, kids just need to be silly because their ideas are just that – and silliness is often a gateway to creativity.
-So, Liz started searching for programs that would allow kids to express their big silly ideas and she discovered 826, an amazing program started by author Dave Eggers in the US.
-Liz went for a visit and fell in love with the work they were doing, reaching kids through writing and art.
-Determined to start a similar program in Canada, Liz headed home and started offering workshops in schools, and Story Planet was born.
+Liz is a children’s media producer who has developed a variety of award-winning series for TVO, CBC, and Sinking Ship Productions.
+In 2009, she wanted to explore ways to help kids get their stories heard, without the constraints of rules and adult expectations.
+So, Liz started searching for programs that would allow kids to express their ideas and she discovered 826, an amazing program started by author Dave Eggers in the US.
+Liz went for a visit and fell in love with the work they were doing – empowering kids through writing and art.
+Determined to start a similar program in Canada, Liz headed home and Story Planet was born.
 Story Planet became a charity in 2011 and Liz continues to learn and grow through all the work it does!